alinex/node-book/doc/develop/management.md

 Each repository can have multiple projects.
 You only need a Title and description to create a new one.
 After that it should be empty.

+To work within the project it is best to go to "Fullscreen" mode (more like full window mode) with the button on the right side.
+Only in this mode scrolling right/left works.

 ### Add columns

 The project view comes in form of a Kanban board like often used in Agile Development